What is your specialty?

 How long will we work together?

-In the first few sessions getting to know one another, assessment & milestone setting will happen.
+It is a large, gentle & sensory space that moves slowly, intently & often playfully.
+In the first few sessions of us getting to know one another, conversations, assessment & milestone setting will happen.

 Andrea M. Rabago, M.A., LMFT